sanjayaravinth721/Ecommerce/README.md

 ## Okta Integration

+### Okta Cloud Platform
+Okta serves as a cloud-based authorization server and platform, providing a robust set of authentication features including login widgets, social login, role-based access authorization, and comprehensive user management through an admin panel.

+### Industry Standards and Advantages
+Okta aligns with industry standards such as OAuth2, OpenID Connect, and JWT.
+This approach significantly reduces low-level boilerplate coding, offering convenient Software Development Kits (SDKs) for Angular and Java developers.

-### Internal Workflow:
+### OAuth2 Workflow
-1. **User Authentication:**
-   - User logs in using Okta.
-   - Okta provides an auth token to the client app.

-2. **Access Token Request:**
-   - Client app requests an access token from Okta.

-3. **Access Token Verification:**
-   - Backend (Spring Boot) validates and verifies the access token with Okta.

-4. **Resource Access:**
-   - Spring Boot provides access to protected resources.
+In the OAuth2 workflow, the resource owner initiates the login process.
+The Angular client app receives these credentials, forwarding them to the Okta authorization server.
+Okta, in turn, responds by providing an authentication token.
+Subsequently, the client app requests an access token from the authorization server, and Okta returns the access token.
+The client app then transmits the access token to the Spring Boot resource server.
+Spring Boot meticulously verifies and validates the token with the Okta authorization server, ultimately granting access to protected resources.

+This seamless integration ensures heightened security, offering a standardized and efficient authentication and authorization process.
+Okta's support for industry standards further enhances the application's overall security architecture.

 ## Technology Stack
 - Java Spring Boot